JONES LAW GROUPYour Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 At Jones Law Group, we prioritize our clients because we understand that a fair settlement can be transformational for their lives after a rear-end accident.
 Call us at (727) 571-1333 or reach out through our online contact form to schedule a free consultation.

-Drivers under the age of 18 are more likely to the rear car in a rear end collision.[1]
+Drivers under the age of 18 are more likely to be the rear car in a rear-end collision.
 Most of these accidents are completely avoidable.
-In fact most rear end collisions are caused by one of the following factors:
+In fact, most rear end collisions are caused by one of the following factors:

-3. Car Accidents Often times a car accident in the roadway will cause the following cars to stop suddenly;
+3. Car Accidents – Oftentimes, a car accident in the roadway will cause the following cars to stop suddenly.
+If the rear driver is distracted or following too close, it can cause the lead driver to be rear-ended.

-5. Children, Animals and Objects The sudden appearance of a child, animal or toy in the road can force drivers to stop suddenly; and
+5. Children, Animals, and Objects The sudden appearance of a child, animal, or object in the road can force drivers to stop suddenly, leaving the rear car unable to stop if they are following too close.

 As a general rule the rear driver will be at fault in rear end collisions.
 However, that is not always the case.
 Sometimes a portion or all of the fault may lie with the lead driver.
 For example, if the lead car: